zporter/labelless_fields/README.md

 ## Options

-Five options can be passed along with the method.
+Options can be passed along with the method.
 Feel free to play with the given example html page by passing in the different options.
-The example page can be found under example/index.html
+The example page can be found at example/index.html

 To set the options, use the following syntax: